tc39/proposal-concurrency-control/README.md

 A major motivator for this proposal is the concurrency support in the [async iterator helpers proposal](https://github.com/tc39/proposal-async-iterator-helpers).
 While that proposal has gone to great lengths to allow for concurrent iteration of its produced async iterators (such as through `map` and `filter`), it does not provide any way to consume async iterators concurrently (such as through `some` or `forEach`).
 Additionally, there is no mechanism provided by that proposal for generically limiting concurrent iteration of async iterators.
 This propsal attempts to address those deferred needs.

+The concurrency control mechanism proposed here is also motivated by many other use cases outside of async iteration.
+For example, an application may want to limit the concurrency of a certain function being invoked, or limit concurrent file reads, writes, or network requests.
+This proposal aims to provide a generic mechanism for controlling concurrency in JavaScript that can be used in a wide variety of use cases.

 ## Proposal

 This proposal consists of 3 major components: a Governor interface, the Semaphore class, and the AsyncIterator.prototype integration.